ankitnewjobs/Terraform/Day:- 15 Meta-Argument-lifecycle-create_before_destroy/Readme.md

 # Explanation: -

-Let’s expand the explanation further, providing deeper insights into each step and the context behind the Terraform workflow.

 ### Step-01: Introduction

 Terraform is an Infrastructure-as-Code (IaC) tool that manages resources by following its lifecycle rules.
 However, Terraform's default behavior may not always align with real-world requirements, especially when resource availability or data continuity is critical.
 To address this, Terraform provides the lifecycle meta-argument, which has three attributes: